-Employers across many industries and fields expect job seekers to have Microsoft Office skills, and it’s probably the most universally-utilized software in businesses around the globe.
-You may not need to be an expert in MS Office for your next job, but you'll improve your job prospects and be considered for most roles if you're at least acquainted with the basics.
+Employers across many industries expect job seekers to have Microsoft Office (MS) skills.
+Even with the rise of Google Drive, a popular competitor, Microsoft Office remains the most preferred productivity software in businesses around the globe.
+You may not need to be an expert in MS Office for your next job, but you'll improve your job prospects and be considered for more roles if you're at least acquainted with the basics.

-MS Office includes ten different desktop applications, and the most common are Excel for spreadsheets, Outlook for email, Powerpoint for visual presentations, and Word for desktop publishing.
+MS Office includes a variety of desktop applications.
+The most common are Excel for spreadsheets, Outlook for email, PowerPoint for presentations, and Word for word processing.

 You might receive extra consideration from potential employers if you let them know your skill level in MS Excel includes knowledge and experience in using the following functions:

 - Pivot Tables: You can manage, sort, and analyze data in a number of ways using Excel if you’re able to master the art of the pivot table.
 Pivot tables do automatic actions like sorting and averaging to help you parse data quickly, using formulas, sorts, and other functions that would otherwise take hours to extract for data analysis.